suchitj2702/algo-irl-frontend/src/content/engineering-notes/distilling-intelligence.md

 Cost per 1,000 transformations: $1.30
 ```

 **Findings:** The model retained nearly all of the teacher's quality while dramatically improving response times.
-With OpenAI handling infrastructure, there's no DevOps overhead—just a simple API call.
+With OpenAI handling infrastructure, there's no DevOps overhead, just a simple API call.
 The economics work at any reasonable scale, making this the clear winner for production deployment.

 #### Experiment 2: Qwen3-Coder-30B (Self-Hosted LoRA)